 Having set off on his own path in the late 70s with a unique blend of southern rock, blues and country, the torch Hank Williams Jr lit would be picked up by generations after him – setting the template for artists like Toby Keith, Jason Aldean and Florida Georgia Line, to name a few.

-Holler takes a trip back through the years to pick out some of the highlights from Williams Jr’s half-century at the top of country music.
+Holler takes a trip back through the years to pick out some of the highlights from a half-century at the top of country music in our best Hank Williams Jr songs list.

 There’s nothing Hank Williams Jr. likes to sing about more than Hank Williams Jr., so naturally he has his own theme song.